oldboni22/UnityMediator/README.md

   <li><B>Disadvantages</B>
     <ul>
       <li>Every action/function call requires a pair of signal/handler classes that represent/handle that call.</li>
       <li>The mediator becomes the "god object".
-While direct couplig is eliminated completely, any objects, that has any dependencies must rely on the mediator object.</li>
+While direct coupling is eliminated completely, any objects, that has any dependencies must rely on the mediator object.</li>
     </ul>
   </li>
 </ul>